 Last week I argued the realisation of sufficient economies of scale for Guyana’s sugar industry to make it globally competitive is unlikely simply because these would not result in a substantial lowering of the long-term average cost of production at output levels of 450,000 tonnes.
 Recall 1) Guyana’s external marketing options lie in the Economic Partnership Agreement (EPA), CARICOM, the United States Sugar Regime, and the “residual” world market for raw sugar and 2) there are a score of global sugar producers, which operate from output levels, double the size of 450,000 tonnes and rising to 40 million tonnes annually.
 If significant scale economies can be had at 450,000 tonnes, then these would multiply at the much larger volumes of output prevailing among these substantially larger producers.

 Readers should also note the benefit from economies of scale in sugar production is a practical and not simply theoretical matter.
-It would depend therefore, on the actual, not hoped for, lowering of the average cost of production, …..To continue reading, login or subscribe now.
+It would depend therefore, on the actual, not hoped for, lowering of the average cost of production, as output expands in Guyana.

 In this regards, worldwide historical experience provides a useful guide.
 This suggests there are formidable economies of scale to be had, but at outputs far larger than 450,000 tonnes.
 At the same time, this experience does not lend support for a singular way in which the firms/ enterprises/businesses engaged in producing sugar should be organized.

 Just as there are economies of scale to be obtained from expanding sugar output, there are also the possibilities of diseconomies of scale as output expands.
 The basis for this concern lies in the consideration that, as the industry gets larger, it becomes more complex and difficult to manage effectively.